 2. Lack of Substance Abuse Education

-While nurses are extremely well-educated when it comes to their own field, they are rarely well-educated about substance abuse, i.e. how it is defined, the risk factors, how to recognize the signs and symptoms, and the best way to intervene and help.
-Not only does this mean that substance abuse among nurses can be easily overlooked, the lack of understanding also contributes to the negativity and stigma associated with drug addiction in nurses.
+Not only does this mean that substance abuse among nurses can be easily overlooked, but the lack of understanding also contributes to the negativity and stigma associated with drug addiction in nurses.
 Medical professionals are generally held to a higher standard when it comes to substance abuse, and nurses who struggle with addiction are often judged most harshly by their colleagues.

-Another occupational-specific risk factor for substance abuse among nurses is widespread self-diagnosis compounded by overly casual prescribing practices of the doctors and physician assistants they work with.
+Another occupational-specific risk factor for substance abuse among nurses is widespread self-diagnosis compounded by the overly casual prescribing practices of the doctors and physician assistants they work with.
 Nurses have a great deal of medical knowledge that they often use to diagnose their own health problems without seeking a full workup from their personal GPs.
-Instead they turn to coworkers and friends who are willing to prescribe drugs on request.
+Instead they might turn to coworkers and friends who are willing to prescribe drugs on request.
 This gives many nurses unfettered access to highly addictive drugs.

 4. Fatigue

-Substance abuse in nursing can also be linked to fatigue, which almost all nurses experience as a side effect of their jobs.
-Long hours have always been commonplace in nursing, but the overall nursing shortage has intensified the problem.
 Rotating shifts and working nights are also usual for the profession.
 Nurses could easily wind up taking lunch breaks at 6 a.m., 5 p.m., and midnight, all in the same week.
-These kinds of schedules result in less sleep and poorer quality sleep.
-By the end of such a week, sleep debt will result in a significant impairment of cognitive function, which not only hurts job performance, but also puts nurses at still greater risk of succumbing to substance abuse.
-Unfortunately, individuals suffering this sort of sleep debt are rarely able to recognize their own degree of impairment.
+These kinds of schedules result in poor quality sleep.
+By the end of such a week, sleep debt will result in a significant impairment of cognitive function, which not only hurts job performance but also puts nurses at still greater risk of succumbing to substance abuse.
+Unfortunately, individuals suffering this sort of fatigue are rarely able to recognize their own degree of impairment.

 5. Stress

-Nursing is an inherently high stress profession.
-Nurses deal with life and death situations on a daily basis, jumping from one physically and emotionally demanding situation to another without sufficient time to process emotions, rest their minds and bodies, recover from physical pain and injury, or carefully transition into the next task.
-They are expected to give considerable emotional support to their patients and patients’ families without having resources of their own to help them replenish emotional reserves or process the intense stress and range of feelings they experience while doing their jobs.
-Nurses today are also responsible for a number of tasks that would have been performed by doctors in years past, so that a greater portion of patient care falls to nurses than ever before.
+These medical professionals are expected to give considerable emotional support to their patients and patients’ families without having resources of their own to help them replenish emotional reserves or process the intense stress and range of feelings they experience while doing their jobs.
+Nurses today are also responsible for several tasks that would have been performed by doctors in years past, so that a greater portion of patient care falls to nurses than ever before.

-6. Attitudes
+6. Misconceptions

 Reliance on drugs for treatment

-By virtue of their profession, nurses are trained to put their faith in drugs, and have personally witnessed the positive effects that drugs can have on their patients.
+By virtue of their profession, nurses are trained to put their faith in drugs and have personally witnessed the positive effects that drugs can have on their patients.
 This can instill an unrealistic sense of optimism about drugs and taking drugs.

 The end justifies the means